netdata/netdata/collectors/README.md

 **[Dashboards](/web/README.md)**: Visualize your newly-collect metrics in real-time using Netdata's [built-in dashboard](/web/gui/README.md).

-**[Backends](/backends/README.md)**: Extend our built-in [database engine](/database/engine/README.md), which supports long-term metrics storage, by archiving metrics to like Graphite, Prometheus, MongoDB, TimescaleDB, and more.
+**[Exporting](/exporting/README.md)**: Extend our built-in [database engine](/database/engine/README.md), which supports long-term metrics storage, by archiving metrics to external databases like Graphite, Prometheus, MongoDB, TimescaleDB, and more.

-**[Exporting](/exporting/README.md)**: An experimental refactoring of our backends system with a modular system and support for exporting metrics to multiple systems simultaneously.
+It can export metrics to multiple databases simultaneously.